Landscape Architectural Accreditation Board (LAAB) Public Information Policy

 Awarded to The Inaugural student Design Justice Working Group: Allison Nkwocha, Katie Dunn, Ari Vamos, Emily Bunker, Selina Cheah

 Faculty Acknowledgement Award for Design Progress

-Inaugurated in 2013.
-Awarded to a first year student in the three-year Master of Landscape Architecture program who has demonstrably advanced the furthest in their design capability across the course of their first year of study.
+This award, inaugurated in 2013, is given to a first-year student in the three-year Master of Landscape Architecture program who has demonstrably advanced the furthest in their design capability across the course of their first year of study.

 Faculty Acknowledgement Award for Design Progress

-Inaugurated in 2018.
-Awarded to a graduating student in the Master of Landscape Architecture program who has demonstrably advanced the furthest in their design capability across their years of study.
+This award, inaugurated in 2018, is given to a graduating student in the Master of Landscape Architecture program who has demonstrably advanced the furthest in their design capability across the course of their years of study.